thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     * Be able to confirm their enrolment in one of our flexible options.

-    Choose from our nine-hour, ten-hour or full day sessions (subject to individual centre offering) and make the most out of the Child Care Subsidy.
+    Choose from our nine-hour, ten-hour or full day sessions (please discuss individual centre offering with Centre Director) and make the most out of the Child Care Subsidy.

     ![